t9md/atom-narrow/README.md

 7. DONE, changes you made on narrow-editor items are applied to real-file(and saved).
 8. You can undo changes by re-edit items on narrow-editor and reapply changes by `Narrow Ui: Update Real File`.

+### Step4.
+[Experimental] search keyword by mouse

+1. Set `Search.startByDoubleClick` to `true` from settings-view.
+2. Double click keyword in editor.
+3. Each time you duble click keyword, new `narrow-editor` open and old one is replaced.
+4. You can continue double click which ever `narrow-editor` or normal-editor.

 # Commands